nesi/support-docs/docs/Storage/Data_Transfer_Services/Data_Transfer_using_Globus_V5.md

 ![filemanage\_nesi.png](https://support.nesi.org.nz/hc/article_attachments/4940171187343/filemanage_nesi.png)

-Select the endpoint \"Nesi Wellington DTN V5\", and you will be asked to authenticate your access to the endpoint.
+Select the endpoint \"NeSI Wellington DTN V5\", and you will be asked to authenticate your access to the endpoint.
 Click Continue to the next step.